General Notes on Restoration

 The restoration process involves replacement of all time-expired materials and the subsequent regulation of all valves and governing devices.
 A correctly-restored pianola should require a minimum of effort when pedaling, although few people actually realise this until a refurbished instrument is encountered for the first time.

-*The exceptions to this statement are the “Accordion Dynamics” in a Duo-Art instrument (usually referred to as just accordions) which are always covered in thin ‘perfection’ or pouch leather.
+*The exceptions to this statement are the “Accordion Dynamics” in a Duo-Art instrument (usually referred to as just “accordions)” which are always covered in thin ‘perfection’ or pouch leather.
 Covering them in thin pneumatic cloth will result in failure in a short period of time, as they are operated at un-regulated vacuum tension which wears the cloth out quickly.
 The Aeolian Company, manufacturers of the Duo-Art, always used thin leather, and never pneumatic cloth despite what you may read elsewhere.

 The veneer of the cabinet is usually finished in shellac (French polish) or nitrocellulose lacquer in the case of some later instruments.
 If the condition of the finish is very poor, or the veneer requires extensive repairs, it is likely that it will need to be completely removed and re-applied.
 We can offer a complete re-finishing service, including repairs.
 Our Polisher/Restorer has fifty years of experience in this work.